-- (1) to follow the schedule of the program; - (2) not to change the program subjects or extend the period of stay in Japan;

-- (3) not to bring any family members; - (4) to return to their home countries at the end of the program in Japan in accordance to the travel schedule designated by JICA; - (5) to refrain from engaging in political activities, or any form of employment for profit or gain; - (6) to observe Japanese laws and ordinances.
-If there is any violation of said laws and ordinances, participants may be required to return part or all of the training expenditure depending on the severity of said violation. - (7) to observe the rules and regulations of their place of accommodation and not to change accommodations designated by JICA; and - (8) to participate in the whole program, including the preparatory phase prior to the program in Japan.
-Applying organizations, after receiving notice of acceptance of their nominees, are expected to carry out the actions described in section II-9.
+- (1) to follow the schedule of the program; - (2) not to change the program subjects or extend the period of stay in Japan; - (3) not to bring any family members; - (4) to return to their home countries at the end of the program in Japan in accordance to the travel schedule designated by JICA; - (5) to refrain from engaging in political activities, or any form of employment for profit or gain; - (6) to observe Japanese laws and ordinances.
+If there is any violation of said laws and ordinances, participants may be required to return part or all of the training expenditure depending on the severity of said violation; - (7) to observe the rules and regulations of their place of accommodation and not to change accommodations designated by JICA.